NotePlan/plugins/jgclark.EventHelpers/README.md

 (This uses JSON5 format: ensure there are commas at the end of all that lines that need them.)

 **Notes**:
+- addEventID: false,  whether to add an `[[event:ID]]` internal link when creating an event from a time block.
+This returns rather long strings (e.g. `[[event:287B39C1-4D0A-46DC-BD72-84D79167EFDF]]`) and so you might want to use a theme option to shorten them until needed.
-- processedTag: in `time blocks...` if this is set, then this tag will get added on the end of the line with the time block, to show that it has been processed.
+- processedTag: if this is set, then this tag will get added on the end of the line with the time block, to show that it has been processed.
 Otherwise, next time this command is run, it will create another event.
+This can be used with or without addEventID.
 - removeTimeBlocksWhenProcessed: in `time blocks...` whether to remove time block after making an event from it
 - todaysEventsHeading: in `/insert today's events as list` the heading to put before the list of today's events.
 Optional.
 - addMatchingEvents: for `/add matching events` is a set of pairs of strings.
 The first string is what is matched for in an event's title.
 If it does match the second string is prepended to it, and added at the cursor.
 Can be empty: `{  }`.

-## To do
-I would like to add a command that works the other way: taking events in the calendar that contains certain #tags, and adds items into the daily notes for that day.
-For example, adding a section to take notes on a "... #webinar" event.
-However, this requires some new features in the NotePlan API first.

 ## History

 ### v0.2.2, 13.7.2021
+- add: ability to add `[[event:ID]]` link when creating an event from a time block
 - fix: time block parse error (tip off by @nikolaus)

 ### v0.2.1, 13.7.2021